Liam Hemsworth Finally Speaks Out On Social Media About Miley Cyrus Split, Calls Out Lying Quotes

 One other fan asked quite bluntly if Liam would now consider dating his sister.
 Another merely admitted that the update broke that follower’s heart.

-For those who have not been following this story, here’s a quick rundown”
+For those who have not been following this story, here’s a quick rundown.

 Recently, Miley has been rocking some pretty heavy-duty habits from her past, like wearing x-rated or zero clothing, twerking and kissing girls — most recently with Brody Jenner’s wife, whom The Hills star just broke up with after about a year of unofficial marriage (the pair never filed their marriage information after saying I dos in Bali.